chrismlusk/accuraty-templates/DNN/skin/assets/sass/README.md

 5. `components/`
 6. `pages/`

-To preserve readability in `main.scss`, the contents of each folder is grouped into one import statement, with a linebreak and each file on its own line.
-File extensions and leading underscores are not necessary and are therefore omitted.
+To preserve readability in `main.scss`, file extensions and leading underscores are not necessary and are therefore omitted.

 *Note: If you add any partials to a folder, you will need to add it to the import statement in this file.*